Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Numerical Experiments

-We apply low-rank Muon, Muon, AdamW, and SGD to solve \eqref{pb:mr}.
-We implement two low-rank Muon variants with rank parameters 50 and 100, abbreviated as LR-Muon50 and LR-Muon100, respectively.
-All methods are implemented with full-batch (deterministic) gradients and initialized from the zero matrix.
-We compare their performance based on the objective values and the Frobenius norm of the gradient for problem~\eqref{pb:mr}, evaluated over the first $2\times10^4$ iterations.
-The algorithmic parameters are selected to suit each method well in terms of computational performance.

-For each $n$, we plot the objective values and the gradient Frobenius norms in Figure \ref{fig:fg-mr} to illustrate the convergence behavior of all methods.
-Figure \ref{fig:fg-mr} demonstrates that our low-rank Muon achieves performance comparable to vanilla Muon in iteration count, while significantly outperforming both SGD and AdamW.
-In addition, SGD fails to converge effectively for problem \eqref{pb:mr}.
-Furthermore, our low-rank Muon demonstrates significantly faster computation times on GPUs compared to other variants, highlighting the advantages of our low-rank orthogonalization procedures for computational efficiency.

-\subsection{GPT-2 pretraining}
+\subsection{GPT-2 Pretraining}

-In this subsection, we consider pretraining GPT-2 \cite{radford2019language}, a transformer-based language model.
-We experiment with GPT-2 models of sizes 60M, 135M, 350M, and 1B on the same three datasets tested in the Muon GitHub repository \cite{jordanmuon}: FineWeb10B, FineWeb100B, and FineWebEdu10B.
+In this subsection, we consider pretraining GPT-2 \citep{radford2019language}, a transformer-based language model.
+We experiment with GPT-2 models of sizes 60M, 135M, 350M, and 1B on the same three datasets tested in the Muon GitHub repository \citep{jordanmuon}: FineWeb10B, FineWeb100B, and FineWebEdu10B.

-We apply low-rank Muon, Muon, AdamW, and SGD with momentum (SGDM) for GPT-2 pretraining.
+We apply low-rank Muon, Muon, SOAP, GaLore, AdamW, and SGD with momentum (SGDM) for GPT-2 pretraining.
 We implement two low-rank Muon variants with rank parameters 100 and 200, abbreviated as LR-Muon100 and LR-Muon200, respectively.
-Following the experiments in \cite{modded_nanogpt_2024,lau2025polargrad}, we use AdamW to train the embedding and head layers for Muon and low-rank Muon.
+Following the experiments in \citep{modded_nanogpt_2024,lau2025polargrad}, we use AdamW to train the embedding and head layers for both Muon and low-rank Muon.
 We initialize all methods with the same weights from pretrained GPT-2 models, and terminate all methods after one training epoch, consisting of 5000 iterations.
-We compare all methods using validation perplexity, a standard metric in foundation model training (e.g., \cite{radford2019language,touvron2023llama,vaswani2017attention}), which is defined as the exponential of the validation loss and serves to amplify performance differences.
+We compare all methods using validation perplexity, a standard metric in foundation model training (e.g., \citep{radford2019language,touvron2023llama,vaswani2017attention}), which is defined as the exponential of the validation loss and serves to amplify performance differences.
 The algorithmic parameters are carefully tuned to suit each method well in terms of computational performance.
-More details about the experimental setups including algorithm and GPT-2 model parameters are deferred to Appendix~\ref{apx:ed}.
+More details about the experimental setups, including algorithm and GPT-2 model parameters, are provided in supplementary materials.

-We visualize the top 100 singular values of the momentum updates $\{M^k\}$ associated with the Q, K, and V matrices for a 350M GPT-2 model trained by Muon on the FineWeb100B dataset in Figure~\ref{fig:lr1-gpt2}.
-The first and second rows of the figure display the top 100 singular values across different training iterations and neural network layers, respectively.
-This visualization partly supports the low-rank nature of the momentum updates.